runem/lit-analyzer/README.md

 #### ⚡️ Unknown event

-You can opt in to check event names.
-Using the `@slot` jsdoc or the statement `this.dispatch(new CustomElement("my-event))` will make the event name available.
+You can opt in to check for unknown event names.
+Using the `@event` jsdoc or the statement `this.dispatch(new CustomElement("my-event))` will make the event name available.
 Event names defined on an element are accepted globally because events bubbles.

 The following examples are considered warnings:
 ```js